tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - The remaining bits contain the low order 12 bits of the sequence number.

-For deprotecion purposes, the nonce is computed using the full sequence number, which can be reconstructed as described in
-{{reconstructing}}.

 In this format, the length field is omitted and therefore the record consumes the entire rest of the datagram in the lower